What Computer Should You Buy For Music Production

 5. Hard Disk Drives

 I find this to be the best setup for music production on a PC.
 This setup ensures your system is blazing fast while you have enough space for the other samples.
-Audio Mentor recomends the WD Green 2TB Desktop Hard Drives
+I recommend the Western Digital 2TB Black hard drives.

-What are your current setup?
-What are some hardware or setup you can recommend?
+What is your current setup?
+What is some hardware or setup you can recommend?
 Comment below.